 Please read with caution.

-Some Photographs used in this website remixed from the Wikimedia Commons, under the License CC BY-SA 3.O.
+Some Photographs used in this project & website remixed from the Wikimedia Commons and Leiden University Library Digital Collection, under the License CC BY-SA 3.O. or CC BY 4.0.

-Again, please read, reread, and distrust the text carefully.
+Again, please read, reread, and unlearn the text carefully.